International Literary Translation & Creative Writing Summer School, 23 - 29 July 2017

 There are two packages to choose from:

 Residential Package - £700 including all tuition, accommodation for 6 nights on the beautiful UEA campus in a single en-suite room, breakfast, morning and afternoon refreshments, lunch and dinner.

 - There will be a mixture of buffet style dinners and more formal 3-course meals with wine.

 - Wednesday will be a free afternoon and evening where afternoon refreshments and evening dinner are not included.

 Non-residential Package - £275 including all tuition, morning and afternoon refreshments and lunch.

 - The non-residential package includes opening and closing evening dinners with wine.

 - Wednesday is a free afternoon and evening where afternoon refreshments are not included.

-Summer School 2016 gratefully acknowledges the support of Writers' Centre Norwich, the University of East Anglia, Arts Council England, the Goethe-Institut, LTI Korea, the Institute for Literary Translation (Moscow) and the Swedish Arts Council.
+Summer School 2017 gratefully acknowledges the support of Writers' Centre Norwich, University of East Anglia, Arts Council England, Goethe-Institut, LTI Korea, Lithuanian Culture Institute and the Arts & Humanities Research Council.